Massage Works Dandenong Ranges

 "Oh go see that massage lady I go to!" she said in exasperation.
 That massage lady kept me in the workforce.
 A big "Ahh Haa" moment for me, "Ohhhh...so that's what massage is!!!"

 Two years later I'm getting regular massage, have no pain and am still in the work force.
-However, the niggles are still there.
+However, the niggles are still there and I cannot work hard.
 It was only after much pain, disability and massage that I finally remember my teacher's words, "Problem in arm...come from shoulder."

 At first the pain and tightness under the arms was too much to hang full body weight.
 After a week the pain disappeared and so did the niggles.
 Once again I was able to work at full capacity.
 As long as I kept stretching and loosening the shoulders I was good.